OxxoCodes/Quizlet-dl/README.md

 # Quizlet-dl
 Quizlet-dl is a command-line program designed to download and export Quizlets in JSON format.
-It requires Python 3.2+, which can be downloaded [here.](https://www.python.org/downloads/)

 This program currently only supports URLs which point directly to a study set - entire folders, classes, and users are not currently supported.